Fed revives European stock rally; EDF sinks

 Asset performance in 2014: link.reuters.com/gap87v

-(additional reporting by Alexandre Boksenbaum-Granier in Paris and Alistair Smout in Edinburgh; editing by Jane Merriman and Keiron Henderson)
+(additional reporting by Alexandre Boksenbaum-Granier in Paris and Alistair Smout in Edinburgh.
+Editing by Jane Merriman)